 Clear some space on your camera.
 You’re about to go photo wild.

 Boulder is naturally stunning.
 Sometimes, it really shows off.
-Here are seven of the best views in Boulder County and how to get there.
+Here are the best views in Boulder County and how to get there.

 1. Flagstaff Mountain